sourcegraph/about/content/blogposts/2024/coding-on-the-road-with-android-cody.md

 ## Cody: Your AI-powered Copilot for Android Development

 Remember that moment when Luke Skywalker first met Obi-Wan Kenobi?
 That "whoah, this coding life just got a whole lot cooler" feeling?
 Well, Cody's basically his coding equivalent – your AI sidekick who elevates your Android development game to Jedi-level.
 No more staring blankly at the screen, struggling with syntax or logic.
-Cody's got your back (and your code's future).
+Cody's got your back.

 **Building Android apps with Cody: From idea to app, Cody helps you write clean and efficient code.**